AliG-123/MyProjectShoppingApp/README.md

 ## How I expected the challenge to go.

 ## What went well? / What didn't go as planned?

 ## Possible improvements for future revisions of the project.
+The future improvement for this Shopping API will be to include testing and achieve over 90% coverage.
+I would also like to include more functionality such as topping up account balance and also creating entity relationships to the accounts and add an orders section.

 ## Database
 <details>